harrycresswell/harry/content/writing/24-05-29-ai-free-human-generated/index.md

 > Artificial Intelligence (AI) is trained using human-created content.
 If humans stop producing new content and rely solely on AI, online content across the world may become repetitive and stagnant.

-Personally, I’m not sure where I’m at with the whole generative AI thing.
-On the one hand the statement above seems to make a lot of sense.
-But then there’s the argument that AI will simply augment human creativity just like any other creative tool, rather than stagnate it.
-I suppose it depends on the degree to which we embrace it.

-Whatever the case, I feel I need to educate myself more before I wade in with any generative AI tools.
-Jared’s [AI Ethical Framework](https://www.whitefusion.studio/ai-ethics) seems like a good place to start.

-For now, I’m right behind this “AI free” movement and what it stands for.
+I’m right behind this “AI free” idea and what it stands for.

-I like doing difficult things that take time and effort – like using your fallible head and hands to create original work.
-Ultimately, it must be more rewarding than letting some AI tool do most the hard work.
-So why not state proudly that your work was created without the assistance of AI.
-Perhaps I’ll do the same on my website, too.
+I like doing difficult things that take time and effort.
+There’s no better feeling than using your fallible head and hands to create original work.
+Ultimately, it’s rewarding.
+It’s honest work.
+Work to be proud of.

+Can the same be said of the garbage that some generative AI tool spat out for you in a matter of seconds?

-Anyway, it will be interesting to see whether this “AI free” trend continue to grow.
-If it does, then I’ll return to this post to document more examples, as I find them.
+Anyway, I hope to see this “AI free” trend continue to grow.
+I’ll return to this post to document more examples, as I find them.